markallisongit/blog/content/posts/2021/mi-exceeds-storage-account-size/index.md

 ## The problem

-When creating files for the filegroups in the monthly partition scheme, I got this error:
+When creating files for the filegroups in the monthly partition scheme, I get this error:

 ```
 Msg 5009, Level 16, State 1, Line 619